mecid/mecid.github.io/_posts/2021-10-28-blur-effect-and-materials-in-swiftui.md

 > To learn more about gradients in SwiftUI, take a look at my ["Gradient in SwiftUI"](/2019/11/13/gradient-in-swiftui/) post.

 #### Materials
-Apple provides us with a set of materials.
+Apple provides us with a collection of materials.
 Material is ready to use translucent blur effect.
 You can use it to achieve a feeling of depth.
 Materials allow you to blur the background without changing the foreground content.

  SwiftUI has a set of standard materials that allow you to make your views look magnificent in any context.
 These effects automatically support both the light and dark modes.
 Let's take a look at how we can use them.

 ```swift
 import SwiftUI